Skip to main content

 2. In the Volume menu, select the volume to view snapshots.

-3. In the Snapshot tab, find the list of snapshots.
+3. On the Snapshot tab, view the list of snapshots.

-- Incremental: Only saves changes from the last full snapshot
+- Incremental: Saves only changes from the base full snapshot

-- Snapshot schedule name: Snapshots automatically created according to the policy
+Snapshot schedule name: Snapshot automatically generated by policy

-- Restore snapshot: Create a volume from the stored snapshot
+- Restore snapshot: Create a volume from the snapshot

 - Delete snapshot: Delete the snapshot